-Synopsis for The Falconer (from Goodreads):
+Synopsis for A Court of Thorns & Roses (from Goodreads):

-Complete?: No, The Fallen Kingdom, will be published in North America in June 2017
+Complete?: No, Book 4, will be published in 2020

 Point of View: First Person, Single

-Publication Dates: May 2014 – ongoing
+Publication Date: May 2015 – ongoing

-Source & Format: Public Library–eBook, Hardcover
+Source & Format: Public Library–eBook

 **This post was originally posted as a Fresh Friday review of the first book of the series.
-It has now been updated to reflect my conclusion to DNF this series.
-It will not be further updated.**
+It has now been updated to include the newest publications in the series.**

 Why I Picked it Up / My Expectations: